lavajuno/wg-tui/README.md

 TUI tool to configure and manage a Wireguard server.

 ## Features
-- Create, export, and delete clients
+- Create, view, edit, export, and delete clients
 - Easily set up NAT for remote / internet access
 - Assign custom DNS servers
+- Automatic generation and reloading of configs

 wg-tui handles generating and reloading Wireguard configs whenever you make a change.